 - University of Applied Sciences Vorarlberg (Fachhochschule Vorarlberg)

 - University of Applied Sciences Campus Wien (Fachhochschule Campus Wien)

-The required knowledge and skills are often acquired in the context of short training, for example:
+The required knowledge and skills are often acquired in the context of courses and trainings, for example:

-- ifp – Institute for Leisure Education (ifp – Institut für Freizeit für Freizeitpädagogik) (together with the youth leader school of the Viennese Youth association wienXtra): 'Basic Course Youth Work' with a duration of 207 lessons.
+- ifp – Institute for Leisure Education (ifp – Institut für Freizeit für Freizeitpädagogik) (together with the youth leader school of the Viennese Youth association wienXtra): 'Basic course youth work' with a duration of 209 lessons and the 'Advanced course youth work' with a duration of 202 lessons.